nkosi-tauro/graphql-jwt-boilerplate/README.md

 NodeJS, Graphql, JWT, React Auth Boilerplate

 ## Usage
-Use this application to bootstrap a fully functional NodeJS/React application that uses JWT for authentication and a Graphql Application
+Use this application to bootstrap a fully functional NodeJS/React application that uses JWT for authentication and a Graphql API